divolte/divolte-collector/docs/configuration.rst

 divolte.server.use_x_forwarded_for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  Whether to use the X-Forwarded-For header HTTP header for determining the source IP of a request if present.
-When a X-Forwared-For header is present, the rightmost IP address of the value is used as source IP when when multiple IP addresses are separated by a comma.
+  Whether to use the X-Forwarded-For header HTTP header for determining the source IP of a request, if present.
+When set to true and a X-Forwared-For header is present, the rightmost IP address of the value is used as source IP when multiple IP addresses are separated by a comma.
 When the header is present more than once, the last value will be used.

   | E.g.:
   | "X-Forwarded-For: 10.200.13.28, 11.45.82.30" ==> 11.45.82.30